ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples.md

 taking a look at the documentation links collected {ref}`here<kuberay-k8s-setup>`
 :::

-This section presents example Ray workloads try out on your Kubernetes cluster.
+This section presents example Ray workloads to try out on your Kubernetes cluster.

 More examples will be added in the future.
 Running the distributed XGBoost example below is a great way to start experimenting with production Ray workloads on Kubernetes.